Applying for confirmation of candidature

 - endorse it subject to you making changes.

-The relevant College committee will grant candidature or declare the application unsuccessful.
+The relevant Flagship Research Institute panel will grant candidature or declare the application unsuccessful.
 If you fail to achieve candidature you will have one opportunity to resubmit.